 There are some mildly amusing entries and for a ‘Top Tip’ if you’re bitten by a mad dog you should:-

-‘Wash the part immediately with warm water – continuing the operation for an hour at least, by wh. the poison will be prevented entering the Circulation’
+‘Wash the part immediately with warm water – continuing the operation for an hour at least, by which. the poison will be prevented entering the Circulation’

-Another extract from his diary, that we would recommend those with a sensitive constitution avoid regarded the death of his mother Sarah; presumably William would have assumed that his diary was private and that no-one would ever read his scribblings :-
+Another extract from his diary, that we would recommend that those with a sensitive constitution avoid was regarding the death of his mother Sarah; presumably, William would have assumed that his diary was private and that no-one would ever read his scribblings:-

 ‘Friday ye 20th of Sept’r 1793 Died Mrs Sarah Goodwin, my dear mother, aged 81 years and 9 months – She vomited many gallons of bile in the Course of the 8 days she laid ill – suffer’d little or no pain, and went off without a groan’